-Prince Among Slaves raises our awareness of the rich and diverse economic and social contributions of enslaved people to the formation of America.
-Popular American culture has usually portrayed the societies of the enslaved people as primitive and unsophisticated, yet they came from advanced West African societies, many of which rivaled their European counterparts in literacy, economic development, and cultural output.
+Prince Among Slaves introduces the viewer to three large thematic areas often omitted from popular portrayals of the slavery [bondage system] in Hollywood film and in white history textbooks.
+One of these themes is Identity.
+The film raises our awareness of the rich and diverse economic and social contributions of enslaved African peoples to the formation of America.
+Popular American culture has usually portrayed the societies of the enslaved peoples as primitive and unsophisticated, yet they came from advanced West African societies, many of which rivaled their European counterparts in literacy, economic development, and cultural output.

 The film Prince Among Slaves encourages us to think about matters of identity-particularly African American identity.
 What’s in a name?
 How does it feel to be called by a name which isn’t yours?
 What names and labels identify us?